mikzuit/scripts-builders/README.md

 You can install all programs in `all` target in Makefile like:
 `make --makefile=makefiles/programs-list/Makefile all` so you would easily get this applications on your computer, execute the command above in the root path of this repo.

+You can build or create a binary executable file out of a dockerfile with:
+`make --makefile=makefiles/docker-builds-runs/Makefile docker-build-node-sys`